 |Za’atar Spice Mix||1 Teaspoon|

 |Pimento or Cherry Pepper||1 Teaspoon|

-- Hang the curds or yogurt in a clean porous cotton fabric or cheese cloth or multiple layers of kitchen towels or even a fine metallic sieve.
+- Hang the curds or yoghurt in clean porous cotton fabric or cheesecloth or multiple layers of kitchen towels or even a fine metallic sieve.

 - Add salt, garlic and lemon juice.
 Use of lemon juice and garlic is optional.
 I like it to be a bit tangy so I add them.